As featured on Qweerist.com, an LGBTQ entertainment and news site

 I know we are not alone.
 Same-sex couples all around the world note this change in behaviour too.

-Experiencing the subtle homophobia that is underlying our society, you learn to hide certain elements of yourself away (such as those quirky gay hand gestures you have) and begin to wear masks, for different people and situations.
+Experiencing the subtle homophobia that is underlying our society, you learn to hide certain elements of yourself away (such as those quirky hand gestures you have) and as I talked about earlier, you begin to wear masks, for different people and situations.

 So often we put on a façade, or a mask.
 This can be a mask we wear all through our life or only in certain areas – such as at work.